coopyey/personal-site/content/plants.md

 **Pot:** 12" terracotta pot (outside glazed) \
 I just love mint, okay?
 It's a problem.
 This will be kept in a container since mint is such a prolific spreader, hah.
 Once it's big enough I will transplant it to a large container and move it outdoors because it does so well here and the bees like the flowers. :>

 As with all mint plants, if you wish to grow this, I very highly recommend container growing or growing in a raised bed.
-Mint has a huge tendency to take over entire beds or back yards if not careful, and can choke out other plants because of
+Mint has a huge tendency to take over entire beds or back yards if not careful, and can choke out other plants because of their tendency to spread.

+## Chocolate Mint
+**Latin Name:** *Mentha piperita* \
+**Planted:** April 17, 2024 \
+**Potted:** May 21, 2024 \
+**Pot:** 6" nursery pot \
+**Type:** Cutting in water, moved to soil and babied into success \
+I currently have one cutting that I am attempting to sprout.
+This is for a buddy of mine who loves mint as much as I do. :> I've gotten this potted and ready to give to my friend whenever the other plants are strong enough to travel.

 ## Christmas Cactus
 **Latin Name:** *Schlumbergera* \